-Posted almost 4 years Ago
+Posted over 4 years Ago

 Technology is all fun and games until it takes our jobs from right under our noses and there is absolutely nothing we can do to stop it.
 The invasion of machines was once thought to be so far out that most of us never thought it would happen in our life time.
 While a complete takeover; a doomsday scenario where humankind is annihilated by their own creations is still confined to science fiction, the same cannot be said about the safety of our jobs.